Sweet Minou Mystery

 Debra beamed back, her smile could really make things all better.
 “Well, a girl can’t live on cookies alone,” Debra patted her white box with the Sweet Minou stamp, “tell me what chocolates I need to indulge in while I’m here.”
 She walked toward the chocolate display and peered into the case at all the different shapes and textures.
 April had a rather natural philosophy to chocolate.
 She deeply admired other chocolatier’s talents with colorful cocoa butters and designs, but her main chocolate passion was in the variations of flavor in the cacao.
 To that end, her chocolates mostly ended up with a milky-to-dark brown palette, with variations of fruits and nuts she worked into the chocolate.
 There was nothing more beautiful to her than this subtle celebration of cacao.

-April pointed out some of her favorites, in particular a mint bonbon with a creamy, melty center and a crisp dark chocolate shell she thought Debra would like, and Samia filled a box.
+April pointed out some of her favorites, in particular a dark mint chocolate with a melty center and a crisp dark chocolate shell she thought Debra would like, and Samia filled a box.

 “We’ll see if any of these make it to Tommy Jr.,” Debra said with a wink, paid her bill, and was out the door again.
 Tommy Jr. still lived with his mom, and it wouldn’t have shocked the family if he always did.